 He or she will ask you if your child:

 The symptoms of heart disease may resemble other health conditions or problems.
 Always consult your child's doctor for more information.

-To schedule a physical exam for your child, contact the Heart Institute at Children's Hospital of Pittsburgh of UPMC at 412-692-5540.
+To schedule a physical exam for your child, contact the Heart Institute at UPMC Children's Hospital at 412-692-5540.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: